WORK IN PROGRESS

 KANCHENJUNGA, first in a series of picture books about exploration, for young children of all ages

-TAKE BACK YOUR BRAIN, a book about how to decide what (not) to believe
+TAKE BACK YOUR BRAIN!, first in a series of books for teens and adults about how to decide what (not) to believe

 A PLAGUE OF FROGS, a not entirely sensible story about Oliver Tarquin Postletwicket Postletwicket Dreary, a boy who makes some really unfortunate mistakes ("I was only trying to help") in his home town of Dirtlefirkin, which is (according to Tedious Places Rated magazine) the Thirteenth Most Boring Place In the World